sal-camacho/sql-query-filtering/README.md

 - Reviewing query structure or Markdown formatting
 - Sharing best practices on data filtering and relational joins
 - Exploring cybersecurity use cases and incident reporting in SQL

----

-## About

-This portfolio highlights my structured approach to SQL query development in support of cybersecurity readiness.
-Built during the Google Cybersecurity Certificate, each entry documents my ability to work with relational databases, filter results based on security criteria, and interpret findings within real investigative scenarios.